wxxiao33/sample/README.md

   The home page contains links to view all courses, subjects and instructors.
 And all enrolled courses for logged in user will be display in the homepage.

   There is a search form containing a dropdown menu and a text field in the header.
 All search information need to be enter here.
 Each row in the search result contains a details button and an enroll button.
 Users can use the enroll buttoAn to select courses.
+A validation is added to make sure a user cannot enroll the same course twice.
+The search is case insensitive.

-  The drop function is not implemented yet, but it could be done by adding a button routing to "enrollments#destroy"
+  Dropping a course is also implemented.
+Dropping can be done by using the "Drop" button on the homepage.

 - Deployment instructions